sandeep-64/AWS/3. AWS Compute Services/AWS Lambda.md

 - Only charges for actual compute time used
 - Handles infrastructure management automatically

+### Q: How do AWS Lambda Functions work?

+A: AWS Lambda functions work through a simple event-driven process.
+Developers first upload their code to AWS Lambda and configure triggers (like AWS services, HTTP endpoints, or mobile apps).
+When these triggers are activated, Lambda automatically provisions the necessary computing resources, executes the code, and then releases the resources.
+The key benefit is that code only runs when triggered, and users pay only for the actual compute time used.
+Lambda handles all infrastructure management, scaling, and maintenance automatically, making it a truly serverless solution where developers can focus purely on code rather than server management.

 <img width="757" alt="image" src="https://github.com/user-attachments/assets/cf2aa8a0-ef10-4f9e-a3e3-9ba933334e7d" />

 ### Q: What are the key features of AWS Lambda?